Polynomial Neural Sheaf Diffusion: A Spectral Filtering Approach on Cellular Sheaves: Extensive and Additional Experiments

 In the first comparison we fixed PolyNSD depth to $L=2$ and vary its polynomial order $K$, while sweeping NSD depth $L\in\{2,4,8,16,32\}$ at fixed hidden width $16$ and stalk dimension $4$.
 Once chosen the best setting from \autoref{tab:polysd_ksweep}, we compare it against the NSD depth sweep. \autoref{tab:nsd_layers_plus_polysd_summary} summarises the results by reporting, for each dataset and transport class: (i) the best NSD configuration over the depth sweep, (ii) the best PolyNSD configuration over the $K$ sweep at depth $L=2$ and (iii) the accuracy difference and parameter ratio between PolyNSD and the best NSD configuration.

-The table supports the following conclusions: (i) On \textsc{PubMed} (homophilic setting), PolyNSD matches or slightly improves over the best NSD configuration with comparable or smaller parameter counts. (ii) On \textsc{Chameleon} and \textsc{Squirrel} (heterophilic settings), PolyNSD yields substantial gains (up to $+6\%\text{--}+13\%$ accuracy) over NSD at similar or smaller parameter budgets, particularly in the diagonal and bundle variants.
-This highlights the advantage of higher-order spectral control in heterophilous regimes. (iv) If we were to compare PolyNSD and NSD with the same power, we would need to look at the very first column of the layers table.
+\paragraph{Findings: PolyNSD improves performances w.r.t.
+NSD and it does this with fewer layers.} On \textsc{PubMed} (homophilic setting), PolyNSD matches or slightly improves over the best NSD configuration with comparable or smaller parameter counts.
+On \textsc{Chameleon} and \textsc{Squirrel} (heterophilic settings), PolyNSD yields substantial gains (up to $+6\%\text{--}+13\%$ accuracy) over NSD at similar or smaller parameter budgets, particularly in the diagonal and bundle variants, highlighting the advantage of higher-order spectral control in heterophilous regimes.
+An important comment to make is that, if we were to compare PolyNSD and NSD with the same power, we would need to look at the very first column of the layers table.
 From this, we can notice further improvements: with the same computational power, PolyNSD is extremely stronger than NSD, reaching peaks of $+20\%$ in accuracy in heterophilic settings.